U.M. & M. TV Corporation: Retitling and marketing the Paramount shorts

-At the insistence of Paramount Pictures, who did not want their company name or mountain logo appearing on television at the time, U.M. & M. replaced the Paramount logo with its (usually) blue shield logo, and removed all references to Paramount Pictures, except for the phrase "Adolph Zukor presents".
-It is believed that U.M. & M. and NTA did not figure that TV viewers would link Zukor's name with Paramount Pictures, which Zukor founded.
+At the insistence of Paramount Pictures, which did not want its company name or mountain logo appearing on television at the time, U.M. & M. replaced the Paramount logo with its (usually) blue shield logo, and removed all references to Paramount Pictures except for the phrase "Adolph Zukor presents".
+Copyright notices were updated, with the claimant now presented as "U.M. & M. TV Corp.".
+It is believed that U.M. & M. and NTA assumed that TV viewers would not link Zukor's name with Paramount Pictures, which Zukor founded.
 However, some U.M. & M. and NTA prints would indeed omit or black out Zukor's name.

 U.M. & M. color prints of Paramount cartoons usually have the opening credits listed in yellow print on a red background.
 Eventually, U.M. & M. started preserving the original credits, but continued to remove references to Paramount, Technicolor, Cinecolor, and Polacolor since the television prints were done in either Eastmancolor or Deluxe.
-The Eastmancolor prints generally have faded to red.
+The Eastmancolor prints generally have faded to red since their original manufacture.

 For the black-and-white cartoons and shorts, U.M. & M. removed the Paramount logos from the original negatives and substituted its opening logo and an end card reading "A U.M. & M. TV Corp.
 Presentation" for the Paramount mountain.
-The Paramount copyright was replaced with the U.M. & M. copyright byline, but prints of Betty Boop cartoons have turned up with original Paramount copyright bylines on the Olive Films releases of Betty Boop.
+The Paramount copyright was replaced with the U.M. & M. copyright notice, but prints of Betty Boop cartoons have turned up with original Paramount copyright notices on the Olive Films releases of Betty Boop.

 U.M. & M. began marketing the Paramount shorts and cartoons, at the expense of the live-action made-for-television products it was already syndicating.
-The marketing included a Miss Cartoon girl at their sales table at the NARTB convention in Chicago.
+The marketing included a "Miss Cartoon" girl at their sales table at the NARTB convention in Chicago.
 Before all of the shorts could be retitled, National Telefilm Associates bought out the U.M. & M. package in May 1956 for $4 million.
 The U.M. & M. copyright notices continued to be present on the NTA prints.
-The shorts were syndicated under NTA's Panorama of Entertaining Programs, as well as sold for home movie distribution.
+The shorts were syndicated under NTA's Panorama of Entertaining Programs, as well as sold for home-movie distribution.